tburgin/FV2AuthPlugin/README.md

 We now have everything we need to add a user to FileVault2.
 Keep in mind that ODFDEAddUser is undocumented and will most likely be changed in future release of OS X.

+To mitigate any potential issues I have shoved all interaction with the `libodfde.dylib` to an `XPC Service` that runs in a separate process.

-This symbol still exists in 10.10.4 and works for our purposes.
+This symbol still exists in 10.11.2 and works for our purposes.

 ## Resources